Best places to visit in Albania

 There is also a folklore festival usually every five years in the castle of Gjirokastra–the last one was in 2015 however there a currently no details regarding the next one.
 The old Ottoman bazaar in Gjirokastra should also firmly be placed on a visitors agenda.

 Gjirokastra is famous for being the birthplace of the world-renowned author Ismail Kadare and the former dictator of Albania, Enver Hoxha.
-Their homes have been turned into museums.Read more about Gjirokastër
+Their homes have been turned into museums.Read our Gjirokastër Travel Guide

 Theth National Park